 - Add bottom cake layer to a plate or cake stand and spread some frosting out on the top all the way to the edges.
 Add the next layer of cake and add more frosting to the top, spreading it evenly and down over the sides.

-- Gently use the palm of your hand to press shredded coconut onto the sides and top of the cake, pipe on additional decorative frosting around the base of the cake and on top if desired.
+- Gently use the palm of your hand to press 1 to 2 cups sweetened flaked coconut onto the sides and top of the cake.
+You can process the coconut in a food processor for shorter strands.
+If desired, pipe additional decorative frosting around the top and base of the cake.

 Nutrition